PhilLockett/Tartan/README.md

 This also allows the number of horizontal threads (before repeating) to be set independently.

-Guide lines are shown, dividing the "Sample" window into eight parts vertically and horizontally.
+Guide lines are shown, dividing the "Sample" window into eight equal parts vertically and horizontally.
 The "Show Guide Lines" check box controls whether theses are displayed or not.
 The colour of the guide lines **AND** the colour of thread highlights can be changed using the colour selector labelled "Guide Line Colour".